Dmitri9149/Docker-container-for-Links-with-PostgreSQL/README.md

 ### Dockerize Links language learning environment (with PostgreSQL)

-The Links language is very interesting and has many advanced features.
+The Links language  has many advanced features.
-Ii is possible to make web development from within one language with very dense code, computation with effects and support of asynchronous session types.
+It is possible to make web development from within one language with very dense code, computation with effects and there is support of asynchronous session types.
 The Links is potentially very attractive for applications in AI.
 The big part of
-AI is about the communication of many agents and is to be abstracted (as much as possible) from the specific details of  web , networks, JavasSript, Java, HTML etc.
+AI is about the communication of many agents and is to be abstracted (as much as possible) from the specific details of  web , networks, JavasSript, Java, HTML etc. Links development is in the direction.
-The level of Links abstraction is quite high.
-For example HTML forms and data bases are first class citizens.

 #### The short description of the Links from the language developers (see from https://github.com/links-lang/links)